-Although Hamilton has been a brand that is often associated with military and adventure-inspired watches, the formerly American and now Swiss-based brand wants to make a serious move into a niche that is currently dominated by brands like Tissot, Certina and perhaps a bit more expensive Longines.
+Hamilton is often associated with military and adventure-inspired watches.
+Still, the brand wants to make a serious move into a niche that is currently dominated by brands like Tissot, Certina, and perhaps a bit more expensive Longines.

 Last year, their gorgeous Khaki Navy Frogman automatic “diver” brilliantly combined original styling with a water resistance of 300 meters (I still hope that Hamilton’s local PR representative will be generous enough to lend me one of these beauties for a hands-on review.)
 For the upcoming season, they’ve introduced the Broadway.

-Their new Broadway collection of dressy timekeepers that are available both as a three-hander with an extended calendar (reviewed in this article) and a more aggressive-looking chronograph offers a design that nicely combines generic -if you don’t mind the adjective- cases with original dials that are inspired by Art-Deco, an interwar arts movement that still forms the architectural face of the New York City.
+The collection is available in two shapes: a three-hander with an extended calendar (the one reviewed in this article) and a more aggressive-looking chronograph.
+The Broadway nicely combines generic -if you don’t mind the adjective- cases with original dials that are inspired by Art-Deco, an interwar arts movement that still forms the architectural face of the New York City.

 An ETA-sourced movement that successfully aggregates such highly sought-after qualities as reliability, accuracy, and generous power reserve in just the right proportions, too, helps a great deal to make this Broadway Day-Date collection even more attractive.
-Or, at least, more attractive for a person who always preferred an old-school mechanical movement to a modern quartz movement: the latter may be more accurate, more reliable and, to top it all, may give you years of hassle-free experience compared to an automatic or hand-wound caliber, but, at the end of the day, it severely lacks in the soul department.
-And the mystical ‘soul’ (or maybe less metaphorical ‘attitude’) is something that the Broadway will give you in spades.
+At least, more attractive for a person who always preferred an old-school mechanical movement to a modern quartz movement.
+The “electric” one may be more accurate, more reliable, and, to top it all, may give you years of hassle-free experience compared to an automatic or hand-wound caliber, but it severely lacks in the soul department.
+And the mystical ‘soul’ (or maybe less metaphorical ‘attitude’) is something that the Broadway collection will give you in spades.